Processed unemployment claims at highest ever, up 1,102%

-As the COVID-19 Public Health Crisis continues to negatively affect Georgia’s businesses, the Georgia Department of Labor (GDOL) today announced that the agency processed 133,820 claims during the week of March 22 through March 28, the highest number of claims it has ever processed in a week.
+As the COVID-19 Public Health Crisis continues to negatively affect Georgia’s businesses, the Georgia Department of Labor (GDOL) last week announced that the agency processed 133,820 claims during the week of March 22-28, the highest number of claims it has ever processed in a week.

 This represents an increase of 1,102 percent over the prior week ending March 21 with 12,140 claims, more claims than were filed during the peak of the 2008-2009 recession.
-Unemployment claims throughout the United States increased 101 percent last week to 6.6 million.
+Unemployment claims throughout the United States increased over 100 percent to more than 6.6 million in the last two weeks, according to a news release.

 “We are seeing the number of claims filed in Georgia skyrocket to levels we have never experienced before,” said Georgia Labor Commissioner Mark Butler.
 “Our team is working overtime, nights, and weekends to process the tremendous volume — taking time away from their own families to help Georgia’s families.”